surfer190/fixes/docs/stoic/summarised_stoic_teachings_and_quotes.md

 * It is difficult to get rid of a thought by force
 * Dissatisfaction from life with negative emotions - the more you try be less dissatisfied the more dissatisfied you become
 * Trying to be happy - trying to be content - is exactly the reason you aren't
-* Willpower and effort is something useful in the external world - getting money, imporiving fitness
+* Willpower and effort is something useful in the external world - getting money, improving fitness
 * What is happiness?
 Is it something we acquire from material things or love.
 * Alan Watts: 1. you don't know what you want, you never can 2. you have it
 * Fire doesn't burn itself, a knife cannot cut itself
-* The human predicament is a dlussion stating that changing external things and circumstances: objects, money, adjustments of the body and changes of scenery.
+* The human predicament is a delusion stating that changing external things and circumstances: objects, money, adjustments of the body and changes of scenery.
 The backwards law tells us the opposite is the case.
 * Pursuing something only reinforces the fact that you lack it
 * The will to live
 * The mind perceives that the present moment is not enough - we try to escape what is into situations perceived as more pleasurable.
 Thus ever keen pleasure is an error and an illusion for no attained wish can give lasting satisfaction - Arthur Schopenhauer